Redirects in Plesk - Windows Shared

 - Click Add New Domain.

-- Specify the following:
+- A new window will be displayed.
+Specify the following:

-- Under Hosting type, select the Forwarding option.
+- Hosting type: Select the Forwarding option.

-- Under Forwarding type, select the preferred type of forwarding.
-With standard forwarding, a user is redirected to the site, and the actual site's address is shown in the user's browser, so the user always knows that he or she is redirected to another address.
-With frame forwarding, a user is redirected to the site without knowing that the site actually resides at another location; therefore, frame forwarding should be preferred.
+Standard forwarding - A user is redirected to the site, and the actual site's address is shown in the user's browser, so the user always knows that he or she is redirected to another address.

 To reconfigure an existing domain and make it a domain forwarder: